Madison Square and Madison Square Park: Opening of the park

-On May 10, 1847, the 6.2 acre Madison Square Park, named after President James Madison, opened to the public.
+On May 10, 1847, the 6.2 acre Madison Square Park, indirectly named after President James Madison, opened to the public.
 Within a few years, the tide of residential development, which was relentlessly moving uptown, had reached the Madison Square area.
 Initially, the houses around the park were narrow, crowded and dark brownstone rowhouses with small rooms easily subject to becoming cluttered.
 Today, the only remnant of these brownstones is a single building at 14 East 23rd Street.

 Despite this beginning, through the 1870s, the neighborhood became an aristocratic one of brownstone row houses and mansions where the elite of the city lived; Theodore Roosevelt, Edith Wharton and Winston Churchill's mother, Jennie Jerome, were all born here.

 Madison Cottage was torn down in 1852 to make way for Franconi's Hippodrome, which lasted only for two years.
 It was an arena which seated 10,000 customers, and presented chariot races on its 40 ft wide track, as well as exotic animals such as elephants and camels.
 A money-loser, it would be razed so that the Fifth Avenue Hotel could be built on the site.

 In 1853, plans had been made to build the Crystal Palace there, but strong public opposition and protests caused the palace to be relocated by the Board of Aldermen to the site of present-day Bryant Park.

 During the 1863 New York City draft riots, 10,000 Federal troops brought in to control the rioters encamped in Madison Square and Washington Square, as well as Stuyvesant Square.
 Madison Square was also the site in November 1864 of a political rally, complete with torchlight parade and fireworks, in support of the presidential candidacy of Democrat General George B. McClellan, who was running against his old boss, Abraham Lincoln.
 It was larger than the Republican parade the night before, which had marched from Madison Square to Union Square to rally there.